KieranCanter/kierancanter.dev/README.md

 ### Figma Mock-up

 The first step of development was visual design.
-I took to [Figma](https://figma.com) to establish potential color schemes, layouts, spacing, content, etc. [As you can see](https://www.figma.com/design/tP5ITD5rjftAeg27rMoVXG/kierancanter.dev?node-id=0-1&t=z3MOAOBTCVDuCq4r-1), the original design looks almost nothing like the final product, but it laid out the ground work that displayed flaws and eventually allowed me to perform iterations upon iterations of refinements.
+I took to [Figma](https://figma.com) to establish potential color schemes, layouts, spacing, content, etc. [As you can see](https://www.figma.com/design/tP5ITD5rjftAeg27rMoVXG/kierancanter.dev?node-id=0-1&t=z3MOAOBTCVDuCq4r-1), the original design looks almost nothing like the final product, but it laid out the groundwork that displayed flaws and eventually allowed me to perform iterations upon iterations of refinements.

 More on this in [Layout Design](#layout-design).